-Information on what you should do if you were a customer of the firms.
+Updated information on what you should do if you were a customer of these firms.

 When will I get my client money and custody assets?